The Jetsons: Morey Amsterdam and Pat Carroll controversy

-In 1963, Morey Amsterdam and Pat Carroll each filed $12,000 suits against Hanna-Barbera for breach of contract, claiming they had been cast and signed to the roles of George Jetson and Jane Jetson, respectively.
+In 1963, Morey Amsterdam and Pat Carroll each filed $12,000 suits against Hanna-Barbera for breach of contract, claiming they had been cast as George and Jane Jetson, respectively.
 Although their contracts stipulated they would be paid US$500 an episode with a guarantee of twenty-four episodes (i.e., a full season) of work, they recorded only one episode before being replaced.
 Several sources claimed the change had occurred as a result of sponsor conflict between Amsterdam's commitment to The Dick Van Dyke Show and Carroll's to Make Room for Daddy.
 The case had been closed by early 1965.
 In a 2013 interview, Pat Carroll indicated that the court had ruled in favor of Hanna-Barbera.

 Episodes

-The Jetsons original aired at primetime on ABC.
-It was a commercial failure in its first season and was negatively reviewed according to Bob Hathcock.
+The Jetsons originally aired in primetime on ABC.
+It was a commercial failure in its first season and was negatively reviewed, according to Bob Hathcock.
 Reruns were aired on CBS in 1963, and NBC from 1964 to 1967.
-It was brought back to NBC's schedule in 1971, and ongoing when 41 new episodes were ordered.
+It was brought back to NBC's schedule in 1971, continually airing the same episodes through 1983.

 In 1984, Hanna-Barbera began producing new episodes specifically for syndication; by September 1985, the 24 episodes from the first season were combined with 41 new episodes and began airing in morning or late afternoon time slots in 80 U.S. media markets, including the 30 largest.
 The 41 new episodes were produced at a cost of $300,000 each, and featured all of the voice actors from the 1962–1963 show.
 During 1987, 10 additional "season 3" episodes were also made available for syndication.